 A deliciously buttery, moist and tender, melt in your mouth Yellow Cake that puts all others including the box to shame!
 Make it for every birthday, simple Sunday suppers or family gatherings and enjoy with any frosting you deserve but my fave is this classic chocolate frosting!
-If you love this cake, you may also love my original Yellow Butter Cake, this Hot Milk Cake or this Sour Cream Cake.
+If you love this cake, you may also love my original Yellow Butter Cake, Funfetti Cake, Italian Cream Cake, White Cake, this Funfetti Crumble Cake, or Hot Milk Cake or this Sour Cream Cake.

 I’ve been told I’m high maintenance.
 This yellow cake recipe with chocolate frosting was created to prove that idea dead wrong.
 I’m a simple gal with simple wants and needs.
 Do I love shopping for new clothes and shoes?
 Sure!
 What girl doesn’t.
 Do I sometimes have a tendency to order the most expensive thing on the menu?
 Yep, but it really is because I enjoy quality food!

 From time to time, I may be guilty of enjoying the finer things but I love the simple things too, like this cake.
 This Yellow Cake with Chocolate Frosting is a traditional, plain-jane cake that I grew up on but adore.
 I need no other cake in the world; it satisfies me each and every time.

 What makes this cake so special is its traditional flavors and staying power.
 This is indeed a classic in every possible way.
 As a child, if I ever had homemade cake on my birthday, it was a yellow cake with chocolate frosting.
 My husband and many of my friends told me they grew up on this cake too.
 Regardless of race, class or religion, this cake recipe with my homemade chocolate frosting recipe has been around for years and will continue to be made for many years to come!

 HOW TO MAKE YELLOW CAKE